 One of the Board of Trustees' responsibilities is to maintain the public's trust by being fiscally responsible and accountable at all times.
 One way to accomplish that is to ensure that the public is regularly informed of the District's fiscal health and stability.
-Each year an annual audit of the Dallas County Community College District's financial statements is conducted and the results shared through the publishing of the annual financial report, which is helpful in fulfilling that shireting.
-The report of financial financial report, which is helpful in fulfilling that objective.
+Each year an annual audit of the Dallas County Community College District's financial statements is conducted and the results shared through the publishing of the annual financial report, which is helpful in fulfilling that objective.
 The report as of and for the years ended August 31, 2009 and 2008 follows this letter.